Skip to content

 Overview

-The Kubernetes (K8s) resource type allows KubeCloudScaler to manage Kubernetes workload resources based on time periods.
+The K8s resource type allows KubeCloudScaler to manage Kubernetes workload resources based on time periods.
 This enables cost optimization by automatically scaling workloads up or down according to your schedule, particularly useful for development, staging, and test environments.

 Authentication